SlashBotDiscord/i18n/README.md

 ### I don't have a GitHub account.
 What can I do?

-[Join our support server](https://discord.gg/hJGetcxCSy) and create a support ticket.
+Download the [`resources/en.json`](https://raw.githubusercontent.com/SlashBotDiscord/SlashBotLocalization/main/resources/en.json) file to translate it, [join our support server](https://discord.gg/hJGetcxCSy) and create a support ticket.